przemekgorzynski/pi_infra/docs/traefik.md

 ansible-playbook -i ../../inventory traefik.yml --vault-pass-file ~/vault_pass
 ```

-To enable traffic routing following tags should be applied on servoce container (nextcloud in this example)
+To enable traffic routing following tags should be applied on container (nextcloud in this example)

 ```
 labels: